 - Have lived in the UK for at least three years before the registration is made

-To register a child for citizenship in Britain, you must submit a form MN1 and supporting documents that prove the child and the parent(s) meet(s) the requirements.
+To register a child for citizenship, and applying for a British passport for a child born abroad, you must submit a form MN1 and supporting documents that prove the child and the parent(s) meet(s) the requirements.

 You also need to pay a registration fee of £460.
 You will also be charged an extra £50 for each child that is registering at the same time.

 If the child applicant is living outside the UK at the time of application, it needs to be sent t the Home Office.

 The MN1 application processing time for British citizenship for a child born abroad is usually processed within a a few months of being submitted.